 In this first part, we've seen that:

-- Domain-Driven Design is an approach to software that focuses on modeling the mental models of the experts in complex business domains and shared understanding.
+Domain-Driven Design is an approach to software that focuses on modelling the mental models of experts in complex business domains and shared understanding.

-- Event Storming is a great tool for shared understanding and modeling the domain.
+Event Storming is a great tool for shared understanding and modelling the domain.
 We see the business, in the most basic form, as a narrative composed of events.

 In the next post, we'll talk a bit about partitioning the domain into smaller subdomains and model each subdomain.
 As well as how Event Storming can still help us in partitioning and discovering our contexts.